dr-leo/pandaSDMX/doc/example.rst

         params={'startPeriod': '2007'},
         )

-    # Convert to a pandas.Series and select on the 'AGE' dimension
+Convert to a :class:`pandas.Series` and select on the ``AGE`` dimension:

+.. ipython:: python

     data = (sdmx.to_pandas(resp)
                 .xs('TOTAL', level='AGE', drop_level=False))

+We can now explore the data set as expressed in a familiar pandas object.
-    # Explore the data set.
-First, show dimension names
+First, show dimension names:

+.. ipython:: python

     data.index.names

-    # and corresponding dimension values
+…and corresponding key values along these dimensions:

+.. ipython:: python

     data.index.levels

-    # Show aggregate unemployment rates across ages and sexes as
-    # percentage of active population
+Select some data of interest: show aggregate unemployment rates across ages and sexes, as percentage of active population:

+.. ipython:: python

     data.loc[('PC_ACT', 'TOTAL', 'T')]